weaveworks/weave/site/using-weave.md

 ####Restricting Access

-By default Weave Net will listen on all host IPs (i.e. 0.0.0.0).
-This can be altered with the `--host` parameter to `weave launch`, e.g. in order to ensure Weave Net only listens on IPs on an internal network.
+By default Weave Net listens on all host IPs (i.e. 0.0.0.0).
+This can be altered with the `--host` parameter to `weave launch`, for example, to ensure that Weave Net only listens on IPs on an internal network.

 Standard firewall rules can be deployed to restrict access to the Weave Net control and data ports.